 2. Mesothelioma

-Mesothelioma is a rare and aggressive cancer that primarily affects the lining of the lungs, heart, or abdomen.
-It is almost exclusively linked to asbestos exposure.
+Mesothelioma is a rare type of cancer that is extremely violent and has attacked the lining of the lungs, heart, and belly.
+The most common cause is sometimes referred to as asbestos exposure.

 3. Lung Cancer